Silver! (54 Points)

 Better, greener buildings are impacting our lives in many ways.
 First, building construction has been managed to minimize its environmental impact.
 Second, the building itself is designed to require less energy and water to operate than a similar building of this type, lessening its environmental strain.
-Third, they harmonize with other recreational areas like a DIY indoor riding arena.
 For residents and building users, the building shelters improved indoor air quality and energy and water savings through the appliances and fixtures installed.
 Buildings built with sustainability as a goal have been proven to be healthier and more environmentally friendly compared to standard building practices.
 The LEED® Silver target was established early in the planning process.
-The design team was careful to consider the environmental impacts of building energy and water systems and future tenant fit-outs.
-The project included several strategies for energy and water conservation listed below.
-LEED® means Leadership in Energy and Environmental Design, and is all presented in extended PDF documents with all the specifications of the project created with specialized software such as sodapdf which is ideal for this kind of projects .
+The design team was careful to consider the environmental impacts of building energy and water systems and future tenant fit outs.
+The project included several energy and water conservation strategies, as listed below.
+LEED® means Leadership in Energy and Environmental Design.

 Vision on Wilshire | 6245 Wilshire Blvd, Los Angeles, CA 90048

 LEED® Building Design and Construction | New Construction v2009 – Silver Certification!

 17% Energy savings compared to ASHRAE 90.1-2007 baseline